 Baalbek: Roman Grandeur That Humbles

 Prepare to be stunned into silence by the sheer scale of Baalbek.
-Located in the fertile Bekaa Valley, this UNESCO World Heritage site is home to some of the largest and best-preserved Roman temples ever built.
-Travelers frequently report the “mind-boggling” scale surpasses even Rome’s more famous sites.
+Located in the fertile Bekaa Valley, this UNESCO World Heritage site is home to some of the largest Roman temples ever built.
+To understand the significance of this site, it is worth reading about the Baalbek Temple of Bacchus history before you go.

 beirut attractions a complete guide to lebanons capital 5